DAIAD/react-echarts/README.md

 #### Note - Dual Y axis

 In some cases, we want to plot different series on a dual Y axis (on the same categorical X axis).
 For these cases, the `yAxis` property can be provided as a pair (as array) of yAxis-shaped properties (see above documentation).

+### LineChart

+A convienience wrapper around `Chart` providing sensible defaults for line-only charts.

+All options relevant to `Chart` also apply here, except for the per-series `type`.

+### BarChart

+A convienience wrapper around `Chart` providing sensible defaults for bar-only charts.

+All options relevant to `Chart` also apply here, except for the per-series `type`.

 ## Development - Quickstart